 - Following Streamlined Energy and Carbon Reporting (SECR), it will become mandatory for some data, such as a minimum energy or carbon reduction targets and net zero assessments to be made public.

 - The recommendation to improve the process to ensure ESOS Lead Assessors are appropriately skilled and monitored, and Assessors failing to meet competence requirements are sanctioned, will be taken forward, but when this will be rolled out is unclear.

+To learn more about ESOS Compliance, click here, or alternatively take a look at our collection of ESOS articles and news posts.
 If you would like advice and guidance on ESOS Phase 3, and how these changes will affect your compliance, we can help.
 You can call to speak to a member of the team on 01908 690 018 or contact us here.